 Sex work has been around for centuries but the advent of digital platforms certainly defined the sex industry and its many different subcategories.
-From kinky preferences to disturbing penchants, the internet shaped sex work into a gigantic and unprecedented multi-million dollar industry.
-And just like any industry in the service sector, the quality of specific sex workers and what they offer ended up being reviewed online, just as one would check a restaurant’s reviews on Yelp or give five stars to an Uber driver.
+From kinky preferences like kinbaku to disturbing penchant like HuCow, the lactation fetish imagining women as human cows, the internet shaped sex work into a gigantic and unprecedented multi-million dollar industry.
+And like any industry in the service sector, the quality of specific sex workers and what they offer ended up being reviewed online, just as one would check a restaurant’s reviews on Yelp or give five stars to an Uber driver.

-Not only did the sex work industry’s digital shift expand its spectrum of services made available—namely digital sex labour such as sex chats and webcam video calls—but it also provided sex workers with online platforms to promote their offline work and services.
+Not only did the sex work industry’s digital shift expand its spectrum of services made available—namely digital sex labour such as sex chats and webcam video calls like Slutbot—but it also provided sex workers with online platforms to promote their offline work.
 While many websites let customers and workers book ‘meetings’ and safely process payments, some online platforms saw more potential in the sex industry.

-AdultWork is a website owned by a Cyprian company where sex workers pay a small amount to create a fully detailed profile in order to provide answers to their clients’ usual requests.
+AdultWork.com was launched back in 2003 and soon became known as the “eBay for sex,” a term initially coined by WIRED.
+Here’s how it works: for a small fee, sex workers can create a fully detailed profile of their services that allows them to answer some of their clients’ usual requests.
 From hygiene concerns and dos and don’ts to the possibility of discounts, AdultWork offers clients the answer to almost any question they can have about a sex worker’s services and helps them choose accordingly.
 Far from being a flawless platform, this type of website has created what appears to be a safe space for sharing relevant information and promoting sex work online, which now makes up an integral part of the industry.

-While sex workers attempt to manage their services through platforms such as AdultWork, clients have also realised the potential in going online.
-With over 100,000 members, UKPunting.com is the main website where sex workers’ clients can review their services.
-On the website, customers or, as they call themselves, ‘punters’ comment and evaluate sex workers’ services.
+While sex workers attempt to manage their services through platforms such as AdultWork, clients have also realised the potential of going online.
+With over 70,000 active members, UKPunting.com is the main website where sex workers’ clients can review their services.
+On the platform, customers or, as they call themselves, ‘punters’ comment and evaluate sex workers.

-At first glance, there doesn’t seem to be anything wrong in clients creating their own online platform to discuss tips and preferences and eventually review sex workers’ services.
-But after taking a closer look at UKPunting, it is clear that some comments and threads can potentially be harmful to sex workers and their businesses.
-Unfortunately, this outcome is rather common on UKPunting.
+At first glance, there doesn’t seem to be anything wrong with clients creating their own platform to discuss tips and preferences as well as to review sex workers’ services.
+But after taking a closer look at UKPunting, it’s clear that some comments and threads posted on its forum can have potentially harmful consequences on sex workers and their businesses.
+Unfortunately, this outcome is rather common on the website.

-Because sex workers aren’t welcome on the platform, they are not able to comment on the feedback they receive from clients.
-The few of them that tried to do so were banned from the website while numerous sex workers received blackmail in exchange for good reviews.
-Some sex workers even accused UKPunting of exposing their addresses and identities, which can put them in danger and allow clients to stalk them.
+Because sex workers aren’t allowed on the platform, they are not able to comment on the feedback they receive from clients.
+The few of them that tried to do so were banned from the website while numerous sex workers were blackmailed in exchange for good reviews.
+Others went as far as to accuse UKPunting of revealing their addresses and identities, as first reported by DailyHawker UK, which puts them at risk of having clients stalk them.

-Sex work has always been tangled in socio-legal, cultural and political aspects, so it is understandable that its online transposition made it even more complex to be regulated.
+Sex work has always been tangled in socio-legal, cultural and political aspects, so it is understandable that its online transposition made it even more complex to be regulated—just look at OnlyFans.
 The online manifestation of a sexual-economic exchange comes with its visible pros and cons.
 Nothing is black or white, and the internet is the main proof of it.
-It can be used by sex workers to create safe spaces and online communities such as AdultWork and, at the same time, it can foster hate speech and harassment on websites like UKPunting.
+It can be used by sex workers to create safe spaces and online communities such as AdultWork but it can also simultaneously foster hate speech and harassment on websites like UKPunting.

 Meet Thierry Schaffauser, French social activist, sex worker, adult actor, and writer advocating for sex workers’ rights and the destigmatization of the industry.
 As a stigmatized industry, sex work is still misunderstood today, especially within politics, meaning that most of us might unfortunately not see how much sex workers’ rights are hindered.
 In 2003, the Loi Sarkozy II (LSI) laws in France outlawed passive solicitation.
 In other words, someone being present at a place known for prostitution while wearing revealing clothing would not be able to get off the hook.
 And not much has improved since then, as sex workers are still being exploited, while the government contributes to this exploitation instead of alleviating it.